dyhes/zulip/docs/contributing/design-discussions.md

   in this area.
 Educate others by sharing any tradeoffs and relevant considerations you’re aware of.

-Keep in mind that the Zulip community is distributed around the world, and you should not expect to get realtime feedback.
+Keep in mind that the Aloha community is distributed around the world, and you should not expect to get realtime feedback.
 However, feel free to bump the thread if you don’t see a response after a couple of business days.